damballa/parkour/doc/serialization.md

 `:parkour.mapreduce/adapter` function (such as `identity`) for task vars.
 See the docstrings of `parkour.mapreduce/mapper!` and `parkour.mapreduce/reducer!` for more details.
-The protocol functions may also be called manually, and many Parkour/Hadoop types are extended to do the obvious thing when `unwrap`ed.
+The protocol functions may also be called manually, and many Hadoop types are already extended to do the obvious thing when `unwrap`ed.

 ## Specific serializations